 Contrast this with actively disengaged employees, who are more or less out to damage your company.
 Not only are they unhappy at work, but they are intent on acting out their unhappiness.
 They monopolize managers' time and drive away customers.
 Whatever engaged employees do -- such as solve problems, innovate, and create new customers -- actively disengaged employees will work to undermine.
-And 15% of workers in New Zealand are actively disengaged.

 Not-engaged employees offer perhaps the greatest untapped opportunity for businesses to improve their performance and profitability.
 Not-engaged workers can be difficult to spot.
 They are not overtly hostile or disruptive and likely do just enough to fulfill their job requirements.
 They sleepwalk through their day, uninspired and lacking motivation.
 They have little or no concern about customers, productivity, profitability, safety, or quality.
 They are thinking about lunch or their next break and have essentially "checked out."